-Since the effective date of the Commission rules requiring pre-approval of non-audit services on May 6, 2003, each new engagement of our independent auditors to perform non-audit services has been approved in advance by our Audit Committee or the Chairman of our Audit Committee pursuant to the foregoing procedures.
+Each new engagement of our independent auditors to perform non-audit services has been approved in advance by our Audit Committee or the Chairman of our Audit Committee pursuant to the foregoing procedures.

-Fiscal 2011 Independent Registered Public Accounting Firm
+Fiscal 2015 Independent Registered Public Accounting Firm

-Our Board of Directors, upon recommendation of our Audit Committee, will select our independent registered public accounting firm for the 2011 fiscal year.
-It is expected that a representative of Deloitte & Touche LLP will be present at the Annual Meeting and will have the opportunity to make a statement if such representative desires to do so and will be available to respond to appropriate questions.
+Our Audit Committee will select our independent registered public accounting firm for the 2015 fiscal year based upon factors determined to be relevant by the Committee.
+It is expected that a representative of Deloitte & Touche LLP, our independent auditors for fiscal 2014, will be present at the Annual Meeting and will have the opportunity to make a statement if such representative desires to do so and will be available to respond to appropriate questions.